distro/packo/README.md

 Some stuff has been done.

+    $ export PACKO_CACHE=/where/you/want/the/cache
-    $ packo cache -T /path/to/organo/tree -c /where/you/want/the/cache
+    $ packo cache -T /path/to/organo/tree

+This creates the cache, it's an sqlite database with all the packages in all the trees.

+Once you have a cache you can do some other stuff, like searching.

+    $ packo search x11/

+This searches all packages that have x11 in their category.

+You can also build packages into .pko files.

-    $ packo build -c /where/you/want/the/cache fluxbox
+    $ packo build fluxbox

-This should build fluxbox.
+This will build fluxbox.

 Installation hasn't been implemented yet, but we need just build functions for now.